apricotweave91483/misc/README.md

 - Combine a main C file with reusable utility `.c` files (e.g. from a `C_Utils/` folder)
 - Emit a single final `.c` file for compilation

-More info in that folders README
+More info in that folder's README

 ---